 Dr. Chien-Juh Gu is an associate professor in the Department of Sociology at Western Michigan University.

-Gu has received numerous grants and awards.
-She is the first winner of the Gender Scholar Award at Western Michigan University.
-She also has received the Junior Scholar Award from the Chiang Ching-kuo Foundation and the Faculty Research and Creative Activities Award from WMU, among other recognitions.
-Gu was recently selected by the National Women's Studies Association to participate in the Women of Color Leadership Project.
-She is former president of the North American Taiwan Studies Association.
+She specializes in gender, social psychology, and immigration.
+Gu has received numerous awards and grants.
+She is the first winner of the Gender Scholar Award at WMU.
+She also received, among other recognitions, the Junior Scholar Grant from the Chiang Ching-kuo Foundation and the Faculty Research and Creative Activities Award from WMU.